jakubslowik/blossom/README.md

 </p>

 # Blossom.css
-### A modern classless CSS theme.
+### A modern CSS classless theme.

-Blossom.css is modern looking minimal classless CSS theme.
+Blossom.css is modern looking minimal CSS theme.
 You can use it as a starting point for your website or as a way to quickly make unstyled site - a good looking one.
 It can serve as a base for a simple site or blog.

 It is based on [Sakura.css](https://github.com/oxalorg/sakura), but tries to achieve more modern style.